harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-and-why-its-a-better-dx-than-webpack/index.md

 #### Webpack for Development

-Assuming we're using one of those main Vue frameworks when you start your app in development, it is going to do a couple of things:
+Assuming you're using one of those main Vue frameworks, when you start your app in development, it is going to do a few things:
 1. Bundle all of your code with the above steps
-2. Start the webpack-dev-server which will serve your bundles and handle Hot module reloading
+2. Start the webpack-dev-server which will serve the code
+3. Handle Hot Module Reloading

 As you may notice with your own apps, the bigger they grow, the longer you have to wait to start coding.